eduardz1/Master-Thesis/chapters/implementation.typ

   #endif
   end type t_array5d_complex_kindmat_h_d
   ```,
-  caption: [Example of the wrapper around a 5D array of complex type of precision `RKIND_MAT` which, when compiled with NVFortran (which introduces the `_CUDA` definition), initializes the inner array as a _device_ allocated one],
+  caption: [Example of the wrapper around a 5D array of complex type of precision `RKIND_MAT` which, when compiled with NVFortran (which introduces the `_CUDA` definition), initializes the inner array as a _device_ allocated one.],
 ) <host-device-array>

 #figure(